Everglades National Park | SLOUGH SLOG WET WALK

 Start of the Slough Slog Wet Walk, Everglades National Park

-To participate in a Slough Slog, you must wear long pants and lace-up shoes.
-The bottom of the slough can be muddy, and if you sink in the mud wearing sandals, when you pull your foot out your sandal will no longer be there.
 There are also holes in the terrain.
 Everglades National Park sits on a large sheet of limestone covered by a very thin layer of soil.
-Over millions of years water has eroded the soft rock and pitted it with deep holes, so you’ll have no idea what you are about to step in every time you put your foot down.
+Over millions of years, water has eroded the soft rock and pitted it with deep holes, so you never know what you are about to step in every time you put your foot down.
 While the water is crystal clear if undisturbed, once people stir up the slit, you can’t see a thing.
-The only one who may be able to see is the tour guide at the front of the line.
+The only one who may be able to see the bottom is the tour guide at the front of the line.
 To keep from falling, walking sticks are provided.
+Be sure to constantly probe the ground in front of you for holes using the stick.

 Type of terrain at the bottom of the slough in Everglades National Park